Leah-LJX/THINK/README.md

 **Tackling the API Hallucination via Injecting Knowledge**

-This project addresses API hallucination by leveraging a structured approach to knowledge injection.
+This project addresses API hallucination by leveraging knowledge injection with two phases.
 The following sections guide you through the installation process and provide an overview of the project's directory structure.

 ## Installation